-Saturn's composition is primarily that of simple molecules such as hydrogen and helium, but there is also ice of ammonia, ice of methane and water ice.
+The composition of Saturn's interior is primarily that of simple molecules such as hydrogen and helium, but there is also ice of ammonia, ice of methane and water ice.

-Under the cloud layers, when the pressure of the interior becomes high enough, the hydrogen of which Saturn is made changes to liquid hydrogen, which gradually changes further to liquid metallic hydrogen.
+Thus under the cloud layers, when the pressure of the interior becomes high enough, the hydrogen of which Saturn is made transforms to liquid hydrogen, which gradually transforms further to liquid metallic hydrogen.

 Compared to Jupiter, Saturn does not have as much metallic hydrogen, but there is more ice.
 Because the magnetosphere comes from the metallic layer, this means that Saturn has a smaller magnetosphere than does Jupiter.

 At the far interior of Saturn are to be found the more heavier, rocky and metal elements such as silicates and iron.
 These form the core of Saturn.

 Minerals occur naturally on rocky planets and form the building blocks of rocks.
 They are non-living, solid, and, like all matter, are made of atoms of elements.
 There are many different types of minerals...more

 There is no surface to the giant planets, only a gradual transition from the atmosphere, as depicted in this drawing.
 The hydrogen and helium of which Saturn is mostly composed change to liquid form under...more